awlondon/d9l294il0oqy-dqr3/docs/05_training_and_media/VIDEO_AND_SORA_INSTRUCTIONS.md

 2. **Role clarity**
    - Each clip should clearly show:
-     - WHO is speaking (Host trainer, Play Attendant trainer, Manager trainer, Café trainer, Co-founders, etc.)
+     - WHO is speaking (Host trainer, Play Attendant trainer, Manager trainer, Cafe trainer, Co-founders, etc.)
-     - WHERE they are (entry, café bar, play area, cowork zone, back-of-house).
+     - WHERE they are (entry, cafe bar, play area, cowork zone, back-of-house).
      - WHAT the trainee should do or understand.

 3. **Visual consistency**
    - Use a **consistent look** for each recurring trainer character:
      - Host Trainer: Black woman (warm, confident, friendly), front-of-house setting.
-     - Café Operator Trainer: Hispanic woman, behind café bar and in café seating.
+     - Cafe Operator Trainer: Hispanic woman, behind cafe bar and in cafe seating.
      - Manager Trainer: Asian woman, walking the floor, sometimes in office/back-of-house.
-     - Founders: Alex (male) and Savannah (female), appear in welcome/vision clips.
+     - Founders: Alexander Warren London (male) and Savannah (female), appear in welcome/vision clips.
      - Play Attendant Trainer: Distinct person (we’ll define and reuse consistently), in play area/baby room.
    - Lighting: bright, warm, natural-daylight feel.
    - Camera: mostly **medium shots** and **medium-close** for trainers, with occasional cutaways for context.